marionettejs/backbone.radio/README.md

 ##### `log( channelName, eventName [, args...] )`

 When tuned into a Channel, this method will be called for all activity on a channel.
-The default implementation is to `console.warn` the following message:
+The default implementation is to `console.log` the following message:

 ```js
 '[channelName] "eventName" args1 arg2 arg3...'